 By outsourcing infrastructure upkeep and application maintenance to a hosted partner environment, the SAP IT team responsible for contact center support was able to redefine their role with internal customers.
 The IT team has regained 20% of their daily work time, which it can now spend on providing strategic, innovation-enabling support.
 “We don’t spend our resources maintaining the solution anymore and can invest our time into working closely with the business to give them what they need to work smarter,” explains Robert Coomans, Service Manager for Contact Center Technology at SAP.

 SAP‘s mission is to enable teams to work together more efficiently and use business insight more effectively to help the world run better and improve people’s lives.
-The company, headquartered in Walldorf, Germany, the company employs 85,000 people in 130 countries and serves more than 350,000 customers across 180 countries worldwide.
+The company, headquartered in Walldorf, Germany, employs 85,000 people in 130 countries and serves more than 350,000 customers across 180 countries worldwide.

-Our team used to spend 20% of each day working on infrastructure and app updates.
+“Our team spent 20% of each day working on infrastructure and app updates.
 Moving to LUCS contact center solution freed us up to act more strategically,” said Coomans.
 LUCS by Luware integrates natively into Skype for Business to enable channel-independent routing of any customer request.
 Employees love the omnichannel support through Skype for Business and that voice, chat, and desktop sharing are all supported by one client.”

-The internal IT helpdesk has seen a huge ramp-up in IM chats since it added LUCS contact center on Skype for Business.
+The internal IT helpdesk has seen a massive ramp-up in IM chats since it added LUCS contact center on Skype for Business.
 “We underestimated the demand for chat.
 People love it.
 When we went live with the solution, we saw rapid growth in chat with the internal helpdesk.
 Our help desk is currently running over 500 chats daily,” explains Robert Coomans.
-While only internal users can access IM functionality today, they have been eager to try the new capability and have proven it to be a vital channel for the international company.
+While only internal users can access IM functionality today, they have been eager to try out the new feature, which has proven to be a vital channel for the international company.